aarunishsinha/Traffic-density-estimation-using-OpenCV-functions/README.md

 ### Implementation:
 - We computed the densities for every 3rd frame in the video(starting from the first frame).
+- We have chose the background image from density calculation from the video.
 - For computing the dynamic density we used the previous frame used for computation as control to obseerve the displacement of the vehiles.
 - Plotting has been done using Matplotlib.
 ### README: